 Also, if you’re an upperclassman, you might consider purchasing new, or used that are in excellent condition, versions of books from some of your senior-level courses.
 These could be texts that you’ll reference after college once you’re in career-related courses, so having nice versions that will hold up over time can make sense.

 [Editor’s Note: While you’re in college, you might not be thinking too much about your credit, but bad credit can be even more costly than your textbooks.
 That’s why it’s a good idea to check it every now and then so you can make sure your financial future is on track.
-You can get two free credit scores, updated monthly, at Credit.com.
+You can get two free credit scores, updated every 14 days, at Credit.com.
 You also can get your free credit reports ever year at AnnualCreditReport.com.]